Computational sociology: Heterogeneous or ensemble models

 Integrating simple models which perform better on individual tasks to form a Hybrid model is an approach that can be looked into.
 These models can offer better performance and understanding of the data.
 However the trade-off of identifying and having a deep understanding of the interactions between these simple models arises when one needs to come up with one combined, well performing model.
 Also, coming up with tools and applications to help analyse and visualize the data based on these hybrid models is another added challenge.

 Impact

 Computational sociology can bring impacts to science, technology and society.

 Impact on science

-In order for the study of computational sociology to be effective, there has to be valuable innovations.
+In order for the study of computational sociology to be effective, there has to be progressive changes.
 These innovation can be of the form of new data analytics tools, better models and algorithms.
 The advent of such innovation will be a boom for the scientific community in large.